Sparkleleuk/Sustainability_Matters/_posts/2018-04-09-california.markdown

 #### **We're reading**

 An <a href="http://www.latimes.com/world/mexico-americas/la-na-mexico-catastrophe-bonds-20180405-htmlstory.html" target="_blank">LA Times story</a> on Mexico's disaster bonds and how they are not delivering the payouts needed to help recover from natural disasters.
-A lesson on disaster bond design.
+A lesson on a disastrous bond design.